 CENTRE-STRINGER, CIRCULAR STAIRCASE: Instead of the regular two-stringer circular stairs, a staircase with a central stringer made of wood, steel or concrete can be used.
 But this is expensive to make because of the thick, curved wood sections required and the accurate design and specialized skill that is needed.
 But there is no denying the visual impact of the dramatic curve of such staircases.
 See image below.

-A steel central stringer supports stone treads, in this example.
+A concrete central stringer supports wooden treads, in this example.

-The stairs shown in this post are a `few examples.
+The stairs shown in this post are few examples.
 Innumerable types are possible with the imaginative use of different materials for the treads, risers, stringers, balusters and railings.

 However, circular stairs have to be custom-built and require specialised skill.
 Therefore they are very expensive.
 For cheaper options read about other Stair Shapes.

 If you found this post useful, I would really love it if you pin it or share it.
 All it takes is a simple click on the “pin it” “like,” “share,” “tweet,” or Google+ buttons below the post.

 Also, unlike many other sites, I do not insist that your ad blocker be turned off to allow you into my site.
 This is because I know that my content will be useful to you.
 But putting up posts regularly takes up time and hard work and I am able to run this site only because of the ads.
 So I will be much obliged, if you would turn off your ad blocker.
 Thank you!